with Jivana Heyman, E-RYT 500, IYM

-Reverend Jivana Heyman is founder of Accessible Yoga, an international organization dedicated to increasing access to the yoga teachings.
-Accessible Yoga offers Conferences, Trainings, and a new online Network dedicated to sharing yoga with every body.
+Rev. Jivana Heyman is the founder of Accessible Yoga, an international organization dedicated to increasing access to the yoga teachings.
+Accessible Yoga offers Conferences, Trainings, and a new online Network dedicated to sharing Yoga with every body.

 He is co-owner of the Santa Barbara Yoga Center, manager of the Integral Yoga Institute of San Francisco, California, an Integral Yoga Minister.
 With over twenty years of training and teaching in the Integral Yoga tradition, Jivana has specialized in teaching Yoga to people with disabilities with an emphasis on sharing Yoga philosophy.
 His passion is making Yoga accessible to everyone.